Mir Tanha Yousafi

-Mir Tanha Yousufi (1 January 1955 26 August 2019) was a Pakistani Punjabi and Urdu writer, best known for his Punjabi literature.
+Mir Tanha Yousufi (Note: Punjabi/Urdu: میر تنہا یوسفی) (1 January 1955 26 August 2019) was a Pakistani Punjabi and Urdu writer, best known for his works in Punjabi literature.
 He produced two short story collections and five novels in Punjabi.
 Most of his work was transliterated in Gurumukhi script in Indian Punjab.

-Besides his Punjabi works, he was a well known Urdu and Punjabi poet.
+Besides his Punjabi works, he was an Urdu and Punjabi poet.

 Early life

 He was born on 1 January 1955 in Adam Ke Cheema village, Daska Tehsil, Sialkot District, Punjab, Pakistan.

 Literary life

 Mir Tanha Yousufi started his literary voyage as an Urdu poet.
 Since 1972, when he was an undergraduate science student, he kept sending his ghazals and poems to various literary magazines and literary pages of national news papers.

 Work in Urdu

 From 1986 onwards he continued contributing poems, ghazals and short stories to Urdu magazines including: